 Hydrodynamic properties such as damping and added mass, which are generally difficult to estimate, can be determined using computational fluid dynamics.
 Properly captured hydrodynamic properties are included in motion simulations which have been benchmarked with model test results and full-scale measurements, showing very good agreement.

 As touchdown can occur at high velocities, soil-spudcan interactions can be quite different from those estimated by static considerations, and proper consideration of the rate effects is required.
 Soil-spudcan interaction behavior considering loading rate effects has been studied in collaboration with Advanced Geomechanics and the University of Western Australia.
 Soil models have been further validated through benchmarking with centrifuge tests carried out under the Wind Jack Joint Industry Project led by Marin and Deltares.

-These services are offered by Bennett Offshore in cooperation with Bennett's affiliates in Singapore; Keppel Offshore & Marine Technology Centre and Keppel Offshore Technology Development.
+These services are offered by Bennett Offshore and performed by Bennett's affiliates in Singapore; Keppel Offshore & Marine Technology Centre and Keppel Offshore Technology Development.